databrickslabs/remorph/CONTRIBUTING.md

      - if your databricks email is not registered, register it
      - complete the verification before the next steps

-Tell local git to signoff your commits using your PGP key
+Tell local git to signoff your commits using your PGP key:

     - see full instructions here https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key
     - in short, you need to run the following commands from a terminal:
         - git config --global --unset gpg.format